FK Hajduk Kula

 FK Hajduk Kula (Serbian Cyrillic: ФК Хајдук Кула) was a Serbian football club based in Kula.
 The club was named after a Hajduk, a much celebrated hero figure in the Serbian epic poetry.
-On 30 July 2013, just eleven days before start of new season it was announced that club resigned from the SuperLiga and dissolved its first team due to financial problems, while the youth teams continue to participate in competitions in the club's successor OFK Hajduk.
+On 30 July 2013, just eleven days before the start of the new season, it was announced that the club had resigned from the SuperLiga and dissolved its first team due to financial problems, while the youth teams continue to participate in competitions in the club's successor OFK Hajduk.

 It was planned that the first new OFK Hajduk team would start in the 2014–15 season in the 3rd League.
 OFK Hajduk is using FK Hajduk's symbols stadium, auxiliary fields, and has complete FK Hajduk's management, youth squads and PR service.
 In August 2013, a group of citizens founded a separate football club called is FK Hajduk Kula 1925, which registered in March 2014.

 In summer 2015, the club residence moved to Novi Sad.

 Beside the story of the former club, a club named Hajduk Junior had also founded in Kula and started playing competitive matches since summer 2015.
 In the mid of the 2017–18 season, the club replaced OFK Odžaci in the Serbian League Vojvodina, and formally played under the name of that club until the end of season.
 The club also uses Stadion Milan Sredanović as a home ground.